 Diligence

-Another aspect that influences the doctoral identity is diligence.
+Another aspect that influences the doctoral identity is diligence whose diligence?.
 Diligence and a commitment to having professional identity can help in speed up the process.
 The student role in the journey is further reinforced by the fact that the student is required to show effort and commitment to their work.
 Baker and Pifer (2011) highlight that the third stage in doctoral education requires the student to oblige to their dissertation and publication fully.
 Students are focused on getting their success, and this focus is useful in helping them get a professional identity and stand out for their good work (Gardner, 2009).
 It also helps to be enthusiastic and motivated, these two coupled with diligence are qualities capable of aiding in the achievement of professional identity, and they all require the student to play a central role.

 Conclusion